Ascent Similarity Caching with Approximate Indexes: Design

 At every time slot $t \in [T]$, \acai{} can use the randomized rounding scheme \DepRound \cite{byrka2014improved} to generate a cache allocation $\x_{t+1} \in \mathcal{X}$ from $\y_{t+1} \in \convX$, while still satisfying the capacity constraint at any time slot~$t$.
 The cache can fetch from the server the objects that are in $\x_{t+1}$ but not in $\x_{t}$.

-As cache movements/updates introduce extra costs to the network operator, \DepRound{} could potentially cause extra update costs that grow linearly in time.
+As cache \oold{movements/}updates introduce extra costs \oold{to} for the network operator, \DepRound{} could potentially cause extra update costs that grow linearly in time.
 To mitigate incurring large update costs, we may avoid updating the cache state at every time slot $t \in [T]$ by \emph{freezing} the cache physical state for $\roundInterval \in [T]$ time steps.
-The parameter $\roundInterval$ reduces cache updates at the expense of reducing the cache reactivity.
+In particular, we assume the update cost of the system to be proportional to the number of fetched files, which can be upper bounded by the $l_1$ norm of the state update: $\sum_{i \in \mathcal{N}} \max\{0, x_{t+1,i}-x_{t,i}\} \leq \norm{\x_{t+1} - \x_{t}}_1$.
+Hence, if we denote by $\mathcal{C}_{\mathrm{UC},T}$ the total update cost of the system over the time horizon $T$, then we have